This is where we begin.

 STEP 2: Pregnancy & Postpartum Preparation

 During this stage, we focus on preparing for the postpartum season before your baby arrives.
+What your body will need.
+What your home will need.
+What your partner and your family will need to understand.

 New mother resting and recovering during postpartum care period